Rolls-Royce common problems and MOT failures

 | 10 | wiper blade missing or obviously not clearing the windscreen | 43 |

-What this means if you're buying a Rolls Royce
+What this means if you're buying a Rolls-Royce

-The single most common MOT failure for Rolls Royce is tyre seriously damaged, accounting for 16% of all failure items.
+The single most common MOT failure for Rolls-Royce is tyre seriously damaged, accounting for 16% of all failure items.
 A set of new tyres typically costs £200–£500 depending on size.

-These figures are from real MOT inspections — they show what testers actually find wrong with Rolls Royce vehicles.
-If you're viewing a used Rolls Royce, it's worth checking these areas specifically.
+These figures are from real MOT inspections.
+They show what testers actually find wrong with Rolls-Royce vehicles.
+If you're viewing a used Rolls-Royce, it's worth checking these areas specifically.

-Buying a specific Rolls Royce?
+Buying a specific Rolls-Royce?
 Check the individual vehicle's MOT history for free on GOV.UK to see its actual test results, advisories, and mileage readings.

 Check MOT history on GOV.UK